 Seasonal Singers is a group of vocalists who participate with the Chancel Choir during special music events and the seasons of Advent/Christmas and Lent/Easter.
-Please see, Arthur Ghere, the Director of Music for more information about becoming a seasonal singer.

 First Presbyterian Church is blessed to have a “‘ring of 8 bells”‘ in our church tower.
 These bells are rung in the centuries-old method of change ringing first brought to America by the British during the eighteenth century.
 The bells at First Presbyterian Church were among the first to be installed in a church west of the Mississippi River.
 The bells are rung regularly for practice, special worship services, weddings and funerals.
-Our tower hosts, on a rotating schedule, the Five Towers’ Festival which is a weekend of change ringing sponsored by churches in Little Rock, Texarkana and Houston.
+Our tower hosts, on a rotating schedule, the Seven Towers’ Festival which is a weekend of change ringing sponsored by churches in Little Rock, Texarkana, Shreveport and Houston.
 It is not unusual for First Presbyterian Church to host as many as four bands of ringers from the United Kingdom that visit the tower throughout the year.
 Anyone age 12 and above is welcome to explore change ringing.
 For further information, please contact the Tower Captain, Remica Gray (870-773-3741) or the church office.
 For more information on the art of change ringing, visit the website of the North American Guild of Change Ringers.